 Try these shaken cocktails.

-Muddled cocktails require you to add ingredients, such as fresh mint or a sugar cube and bitters, to an empty glass and use a muddler to bring out the flavors.
-To make a muddled cocktail:
+Muddled cocktails require you to add ingredients, such as fresh herbs, fruit, or a sugar cube and bitters, to an empty glass and use a muddler to bring out the flavors.

-- Hold the glass on a flat surface in one hand and a cocktail muddler in the other.
-Using the wide, flat end of the muddler, work the flat surface against the ingredients and bottom of the glass in a circular pattern for a moment or two, or until the herbs or fruit release their scent or the fruit releases its juice.
+- Hold the glass or shaker on a flat surface in one hand and a cocktail muddler in the other.
+Using the wide, flat end of the muddler, work the flat surface against the ingredients and bottom of the glass in a circular pattern for a moment or two, or until the herbs release their scent or the fruit releases its juice.